YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 You should journal any databases whose integrity you care about.
 Conversely, you need not journal any database that you are prepared to delete & recreate anew in the event of an untoward event like a system crash.

-YottaDB/GT.M, like virtually all high performance databases, uses journaling (called “logging” by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.
+YottaDB, like virtually all high performance databases, uses journaling (called “logging” by some databases) to restore data integrity and provide continuity of business after an unplanned event such as a system crash.

 There are two switches to turn on journaling – ENABLE / DISABLE and ON/OFF.
 Enabling or disabling journaling requires stand alone access to the database.
 Turning journaling on and off can be done when the database is in use.